elixir-lang/elixir-lang.github.com/getting-started/structs.markdown

 [:__struct__, :age, :name]
 ```

-We will cover how structs interact with protocols in the next chapter.
+Structs alongside protocols provide one of the most important features for Elixir developers: data polymorphism.
+That's what we will explore in the next chapter.